oktadev/okta-blog/_source/_posts/2022-04-08-beginners-app-sec.md

 A Beginner's Guide to  Application Security
 layout: blog_post
 title: "A Beginner's Guide to Application Security"
-Author: alex-doukas
+author: alex-doukas
 by: contractor
 communities: security
-Description: Learn the basics of building and maintaining security for your applications, including elements like authentication and user management.
+description: Learn the basics of building and maintaining security for your applications, including elements like authentication and user management.
-Tags: [access-control, api-security, appsec, authentication]
+tags: [access-control, api-security, appsec, authentication]
 tweets:
 - "This tutorial will teach you the basics of application security and offer resources to continue your education."
 [LINK]
 - "Application security needs to be a top priority for developers.
 Discover ways to implement AppSec in your project and achieve great results."
 [LINK]
-Image: blog/beginners-app-sec/beginners-app-sec.png
+image: blog/beginners-app-sec/beginners-app-sec.png
 type: awareness

 ---